adamenger/fluent-plugin-humio/README.md

 # Fluent::Plugin::[Humio](https://humio.com), a plugin for [Fluentd](http://fluentd.org)

-Send your logs to [Humio](https://humio.com).
+Send your logs to [Humio](https://humio.com) from FluentD.
 You'll need an enterprise install of Humio or a free account over at [cloud.humio.com](https://cloud.humio.com)

 Current maintainers: @adamenger